Rehabilitation counseling: Forensic rehabilitation counselors

 Forensic rehabilitation counselors can work as consultants, serving as witnesses and advocates in the legal profession.
 Forensic rehab counselors serve as legal advisors with specialized information on disability in the areas of higher education access, Social Security, marital dissolution, personal injury, and Worker's Compensation.

 According to a survey of 1,220 Certified Rehabilitation Counselors (CRC) conducted by the Commission on Rehabilitation Counselor Certification (CORE), CRCs working within a forensic/expert witness job function have the highest annual salary ($93,000) of all job functions analyzed.
 Furthermore, when average salaries were analyzed by primary work setting, CRCs working within business or industry have the highest annual salary ($78,000) of all settings listed, which is $30,000 more than CRCs working in state/federal rehabilitation agencies.
 High annual salaries in the forensic area may be a key attraction for CRCs seeking to transition from the public sector.
 Academic programs require a graduate degree from an accredited rehabilitation counseling program, and enable the student to: learn about the role that counselors provide within the legal system; gain expertise in the ethical standards expected of expert witnesses; learn about the processes followed within legal cases when testifying on one's expert opinion; gain an understanding of the business aspects of a forensic counselor's work that breed success in this area of specialization.

 Growth of the field

 Job outlook

-As of 2010 there were 129,800 working in the field.
-Jobs for rehabilitation counselors are expected to grow by 28 percent, which is much faster than the average for all occupations.
+As of 2024 there were 91,900 working in the field.
+Jobs for rehabilitation counselors are expected to grow by 1 percent from 2024 to 2034, slower than the average for all occupations.

 Professional development

-There are several professional organizations Rehabilitation Counselors and other rehabilitation professionals belong to, including the American Rehabilitation Counseling Association, National Rehabilitation Counseling Association, and American Rehabilitation Action Network.
-Though there is no nationwide union or lobbying organization supporting rehabilitation counselors (such as is the case with social workers, or psychologists), the Commission on Rehabilitation Counselor Certification (CRCC) does a lot of work in organizing rehabilitation counselors that pursue the professional advancement of the young field.
+Professional organizations for rehabilitation counselors include the American Rehabilitation Counseling Association (a chartered division of the American Counseling Association since 1958), National Rehabilitation Counseling Association and American Rehabilitation Action Network.
+The Commission on Rehabilitation Counselor Certification (CRCC) does a lot of work in organizing rehabilitation counselors that pursue the professional advancement.
+CRCC offers specialty certifications in the field including Certified Rehabilitation Counselor (CRC), Certified Vocational Evaluation Specialist (CVE) and National Certified Rehabilitation Leadership Certification (CRL).